Grassfed Tallow for Eczema (Part 1)

 As a teenager (while still living in humid Montreal), I would have bouts of eczema on my eyelids and hands.
 They were never too bad, but it was hard to find a prescribed cream to put on my eyelids (because most cortisol creams tend to thin the skin so that's not ideal for already-thin areas).
 It usually happened in the winter.
 Did I mention I was a competitive swimmer?
 That meant at least two hours every day in a chlorinated pool.

-Looking back, I can say: "Well, dry winter plus super-dehydrating chlorine PLUS the fact that I basically became addicted to sugar around then definitely equals eczema".
+Looking back, I can say: "Well, dry winter plus super-dehydrating chlorine (and magnesium-chelating) PLUS the fact that I didn't know anything about PUFAs or the soy definitely equals eczema".
 At that time I just learned to live with it.
 I didn't have acne, but I had bouts of eczema.
 Better off than most teens, right?